 - Measurement Library Reference Group members review the submission:

-- INEE notifies the developer via email regarding the submission status within 2-3 months.
+- INEE notifies the developer via email regarding the submission status within 3-6 weeks of submission.

-- INEE uploads accepted Measurement Tool packages within 1-2 months.
+- INEE uploads accepted Measurement Tool packages within a month of acceptance.

 Submissions are accepted in Arabic, English, French, Portuguese, and Spanish.
 The submission form is currently available in English; please let us know if you need assistance using this form.

-- Measurement Tool - the tool that developers used in the assessment.
+The tool that developers used in the assessment.
+It should include: